ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 FORMAT BSONEachRow
 ```

-We’ll have our data exported to `out.bson` file after that.
+After that, we’ll have our data exported to the `out.bson` file.

 ## Other formats

-ClickHouse introduces support for many formats, both text and binary, to cover a wide variety of scenarios and platforms.
+ClickHouse introduces support for many formats, both text, and binary, to cover various scenarios and platforms.
 Explore more formats and ways to work with them in the following articles:

 - [CSV and TSV formats](csv-tsv.md)
 - [Parquet, Avro, Arrow and ORC](parquet-arrow-avro-orc.md)